-Multiple myeloma is the second most common blood cancer.
-Yet the majority of patients have never heard of it until they are diagnosed.
+Multiple myeloma is the second most common blood cancer; however, many patients have never heard of it until they are diagnosed.
 The International Myeloma Foundation’s Myeloma Action Month campaign focuses on Myeloma Warriors.